Light Effects panel

 This setting is suitable if your mesh is a plane.
 Imagine that the plane is infinite and it separates the space into a "front" and a "back" half.
 Blender will select those drones that are in the "front" half of the 3D space.
 If your mesh is not a plane, Blender will pick the first face of the mesh and extend that into infinity.
 This test is computationally less expensive than a full containment test, so for simple cases you should use this instead of the more expensive containment test that you can achieve with the Inside the mesh option.

-The Output dropdown determines how the color of a drone is picked from the color ramp.
-Recall that each light effect essentially produces a number between 0 and 1 for each drone, and then passes this number through the color ramp to calculate the final color that the effect will apply on the drone.
-The Output dropdown provides options for picking this number:
+The Output X and Output Y dropdowns determine how the color of a drone is picked from the color ramp or color image.
+Recall that each light effect essentially produces one or two numbers between 0 and 1 for each drone, and then passes this number through the color ramp or color image to calculate the final color that the effect will apply on the drone.
+The output dropdowns provide options for picking this number:

 - First color of color ramp